criccomini/cluster-class-scheduler/README.md

 This works quite well since each student provides 12 choices and the preferences are quite diverse.

 _NOTE: I tested a stochastic approach using an optimization function based on student preference.
 This worked, but was much slower.
-In this approach, I randomly asigned students to clases, then proposed swapping students randomly; the swap was allowed if the optimization score improved._
+In this approach, I randomly assigned students to clases, then proposed swapping students randomly; the swap was allowed if the optimization score improved._

 ## Building